Del Pezzo surfaces of Picard number one admitting a torus action: Classifying -surfaces of Picard number one

 Moreover, for fixed $\iota \in \ZZ_{>0}$, the defining matrices $P$ from the above list having integral primitive $\iota$-Gorenstein forms give us all $\KK^*$-surfaces $X(P)$ of Gorenstein index $\iota$. \end{proposition}

 \begin{proof} Let $X$ be a non-toric, non-quasi-smooth, rational, projective $\KK^*$-surface of Picard number one.
 By Theorem~\ref{thm:X2XP}, we may assume $X = X(P)$ and Proposition~\ref{prop:lconfigurations} gives us the possible configurations of $(l_{01},l_{02},l_1,\ldots,l_r)$ for type (ee) and $(l_0,\ldots,l_r)$ for type (ep).
 We exemplarily discuss the case (1,1,y,2,2) from (eDeD).
-There, after suitable admissible operations, we can assume
+There, after suitable valid transformations, we can assume